Futarimiti/snowmelt-cup-en-trans/rules/trans.md

 are strictly prohibited from
 proceeding with any form of
-violations against the fairness of the event, and any form of activities that may cause harm to the other's legitimate interests.
+violations against the fairness of the event, or any form of activities that may cause harm to the other's legitimate interests.
 Violators may face penalties
 and take personal responsibility for the consequences.